tier6tank/doubles/trunk/dupfinder/readme.txt

 - internationalization
 + replacing the f<*> c functions with the PSDK-functions for true unicode support (difficult, because of stdout?...) done
 - add to statistcs sum of bytes read
++ need a faster container than list for testing for double scanning of directories. done (using set).
+- linux makefile mkdir if

 THE FAR, FAR, FUTURE:
 -----------